 Describing Body Position and Joint movement

-Anatomical position is described as the body being erect with your feet together and both of the upper limbs at the side with the palms of our hands facing to the front and thumbs facing away from the body with the fingers fully extended.
+Anatomical position is described as the body being erect with your feet together and both of the upper limbs at the side with the palms of your hands facing to the front and thumbs facing away from the body with the fingers fully extended.

 Planes of Motion and Axes of Rotation

-The sagittal plane – this divides the body, or the structure being talked about, into both right and left sides.
+The sagittal plane – divides the body, or the structure being talked about, into both right and left sides.

-The frontal plane – this divides the body, or structure being talked about, into the anterior and posterior portions.
+The frontal plane – divides the body, or structure being talked about, into the anterior and posterior portions.
 We also call it the coronal plane.

 Activities and sports all require movements within all three planes.

 Center of Gravity, Line of Gravity, and Postural Alignment

 The center of gravity of something is the point where the force of the object’s weight is thought to act.
 This changes with movements and body positioning.

 The line of gravity is the imaginary vertical line that goes through the center of gravity and is usually tested while the subject stands.
 It gives the proper definition of body alignment and posture.

 Postural abnormalities should all be described from this ideal line of gravity.